 Vapes are one of the easiest ways to get a CBD supplement any time of the day.
-It’s quick, subtle, and cost efficient.
+It’s quick, subtle, and cost-efficient.
 We use it while sitting in traffic, at the office, park, anywhere we need a little relief.
 Many users report it’s great for headaches, soreness, and anxiety.
-It’s faster than waiting for oil to soak in under my tongue, and goes through the lungs, making it easier for my body to absorb.
+It’s faster than waiting for the oil to soak in under my tongue, and goes through the lungs, making it easier for my body to absorb.
 Vapes come in many forms, sizes, colors, and can be disposable or rechargeable.
 While there have been some serious health concerns around vapes recently, most of the problems seem to arise from black market products rather than quality brands.

 40. Flowers (Joints)